Perizoma (loincloth)

 A perizoma was possibly worn by Jesus during his crucifixion.
 It is a standard feature of the crucifixion in the arts.
-However, Roman custom was to crucify victims naked, and there is no evidence to suggest that Jesus was an exception.
+However, the Roman custom was to crucify victims naked, and there is no evidence to suggest that Jesus was an exception.
 Perizoma was likely added by later artists to preserve modesty (see fig leaf) and first appeared in the 8th century.
 Aachen Cathedral claims to have the actual relic of the perizoma, preserved inside the Marienschrein reliquary.